WORSHIP OF THE EUCHARIST

 The Church and the world have a great need for Eucharistic worship.
 Jesus awaits us in this sacrament of love.
 Let us not refuse the time to go to meet him in adoration, in contemplation full of faith, and open to making amends for the serious offenses and crimes of the world.
 Let our adoration never cease.

-DEVOTION: At St. John Fisher Community in Cambourne, exposition of the Blessed Sacrament is after 7.15pm Mass on Thursdays.
+DEVOTION: At St. John Fisher Community in Cambourne, exposition of the Blessed Sacrament will resume when the pandemic restrictions are lifted.